-Marriott assumed the day-to-day management of our Gaylord Hotels properties beginning October 1, 2012 and the Inn at Opryland beginning December 1, 2012, and Marriott will manage the AC Hotel upon its opening.
+Marriott is responsible for the day-to-day management of our Gaylord Hotels, the Inn at Opryland, and the AC Hotel.
 We believe that our Gaylord Hotels properties have benefitted and will continue to benefit from Marriott's expansive sales force and popular frequent traveler program, as well as their ability to manage group business.

-Based on our information and information and data obtained from Smith Travel Research, the top 10 hotels within the United States with the highest square footage of self-contained exhibit and meeting space as of January 2015 are as follows:
+Based on our information and information and data obtained from Smith Travel Research, the top 10 hotels within the United States with the highest square footage of self-contained exhibit and meeting space as of January 2016 are as follows:

-Facility Location Hotel Rooms Total Exhibit and Meeting Space (sq. ft.)
+Total Exhibit and Meeting Space Facility Location Hotel Rooms (sq. ft.)
 The Venetian Resort & Casino Las Vegas, NV 4,049 2,250,000 Mandalay Bay Resort & Casino Las Vegas, NV 4,332 1,700,000 Gaylord Opryland Resort & Convention Center Nashville, TN 2,882 640,000 MGM Grand Hotel & Casino Las Vegas, NV 5,044 602,000 Gaylord National Resort & Convention Center National Harbor, MD 1,996 470,000 Marriott Orlando World Center Resort Orlando, FL 2,000 450,000 Rosen Shingle Creek Resort Orlando, FL 1,500 445,000 Gaylord Texan Resort & Convention Center Grapevine, TX 1,511 400,000 Gaylord Palms Resort & Convention Center Kissimmee, FL 1,406 400,000 Hilton Anatole Dallas, TX 1,608 345,000

 Gaylord Opryland Resort and Convention Center - Nashville, Tennessee.
 Gaylord Opryland is one of the leading convention destinations in the United States based upon number of rooms, exhibit space and conventions held.
 Designed with lavish gardens and expansive atrium areas, the resort is situated on approximately 172 acres in the Opryland complex.
 Gaylord Opryland is one of the largest hotels in the United States in terms of number of guest rooms.
 Gaylord Opryland has a number of themed restaurants, retail outlets, and a full-service spa with 27,000 square feet of dedicated space and 12 treatment rooms.
 It also serves as a destination resort for vacationers due to its proximity to the Grand Ole Opry, the General Jackson Showboat, the Gaylord Springs Golf Links (our 18-hole championship golf course), and other attractions in the Nashville area.
 Gaylord Opryland has 2,882 signature guest rooms, four ballrooms with approximately 127,000 square feet, 111 banquet/meeting rooms, and total meeting, exhibit and pre-function space of approximately 640,000 square feet.
-Gaylord Opryland has been recognized by many industry and commercial publications, receiving Successful Meetings magazine's Pinnacle Award from 2010 through 2014, as well as Meeting & Convention's Gold Key and Gold Platter Awards every year since 1993, including Gold Key Elite in 2014.
+Gaylord Opryland has been recognized by many industry and commercial publications, receiving Successful Meetings magazine's Pinnacle Award from 2010 through 2015, Meeting & Conventions' Gold Key and Gold Platter Awards every year since 1993, and is recognized as a member of Meeting & Conventions Hall of Fame.